Open-CMSIS-Pack/cmsis-toolbox/docs/CreateApplications.md

 The API definition has the benefit that components which implement the interface can be added over time.
 The exact component names need not to be known by the component that requires an interface.

-ToDo: Use the command `csolution list components` to display available implementations for a required interface.
+> ToDo: A potential improvement is to use the command `csolution list components` to show available implementations for a required interface.

 ## Example: Network Stack